 - Get vaccinated before you travel.

-Take legal prescription medicine with you so you remain in good health.
-Carry copies of your prescription and a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Take enough legal prescription medicine to last your tyravel.
+Carry copies of your prescription and a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.

 The WHO assesses yellow fever is widespread in Ghana.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes.
 It is preventable by vaccination.